 What is histoplasmosis?

 Histoplasmosis is a chronic, non-contagious fungal infection caused by the soil-dwelling fungus Histoplasma capsulatum.
-H. capsulatum is found globally and may infect both humans and animals.
+This fungus is found globally and may infect both humans and animals.
 However, histoplasmosis is uncommon to rare in all but dogs and cats.

-The fungus thrives in warm moist environments and is commonly found in soil that contains bird or bat feces.
-In the United States, histoplasmosis is most prevalent along the Mississippi, Missouri, and Ohio River valleys, while in Canada it is found along the southern Great Lakes and the St. Lawrence Seaway.
+The fungus thrives in warm moist environments and is commonly found in soil that contains bat or bird feces (including chickens, pigeons, starlings, and blackbirds).
+In the United States, histoplasmosis is most prevalent along the Mississippi, Missouri, and Ohio river valleys, while in Canada it is found along the southern Great Lakes, along the St. Lawrence River, and in Alberta.

 How does a person or an animal get this disease?